cc-nikolai/cc-docs/source/includes/_futures_ws_en.md

 <aside class="notice">
    <p>If there’s a network problem, the system will automatically disable the connection.</p>

-    <p>The connection will break automatically if the subscription is not established or data has not been pushed for more than 300 seconds.</p>
+    <p>The connection will break automatically if the subscription is not established or data has not been pushed for more than 30 seconds.</p>

     <p>To keep the connection stable:</p>

     <p>1.
-Set a timer of N seconds whenever a response message is received, where N is less than 300.</p>
+Set a timer of N seconds whenever a response message is received, where N is less than 30.</p>

     <p>2.
-If the timer is triggered, which means that no new message is received within N seconds, send the String 'ping'.</p>
+If the timer is triggered, which means that no new message is received within N seconds, send the HeartBeat action.</p>

     <p>3.
-Expect a 'pong' as a response.
+Expect 'rc':1 as a response.
 If the response message is not received within N seconds, please raise an error or reconnect.</p>
 </aside>

 ## Data Abbreviations